Max Planck-Cambridge-Prize for International Law

 Unlike medicine, sciences and many other related humanities and social sciences disciplines, there are barely any research prizes for outstanding scientists in the field of law.
 This also applies to international law.

 The new Max Planck-Cambridge-Prize for International Law is intended to honour an outstanding person with a deep commitment to science for their work and as a role model for legal trainees.
 The prize is a European science prize that highlights the relevance of basic research in international law.
 The prize will also serve to highlight the significant role and function that the Max Planck Institute for Comparative Public Law and International Law has been carrying out in this research discipline for around a hundred years.

 The prize will be awarded jointly by the Max Planck Institute in Heidelberg and the Lauterpacht Centre for International Law at the University of Cambridge in Great Britain.

-Donations by the Supporting Members should allow for initial financing for a provisional period of ten years/five awards ceremonies, including event costs.
+The Donations by the Supporting Members allow for initial financing for a period of twelve years/six awards ceremonies, including event costs.
 The aim is to continue awarding this prize on a permanent basis in the future after this period.